-Saudi king calls for firm Arab stance against threats from Iran
+Saudi Arabia says firm Arab stand needed to deter Iran

-MECCA, Saudi Arabia (Reuters) - Saudi Arabia convened emergency Arab summits on Thursday to deliver a strong message to Iran over regional security after recent attacks on Gulf oil assets, as American officials said a U.S. military deployment had deterred Tehran.
+MECCA, Saudi Arabia (Reuters) - Saudi Arabia’s king told an emergency Arab summit on Thursday that decisive action was needed to stop Iranian “escalations” in the region following attacks on Gulf oil assets, as American officials said a U.S. military deployment had deterred Tehran.

-Saudi King Salman told a Gulf Arab meeting, ahead of a separate Arab summit, that Iran’s development of nuclear and missile capabilities and its threatening of global oil supplies posed a risk to regional and international security.
+King Salman had opened an earlier meeting of Sunni Muslim Gulf leaders with a warning that Shi’ite Iran’s development of nuclear and missile capabilities and its threatening of world oil supplies posed a risk to regional and global security.

-“It must be said that the absence of a severe and firm stance towards the subversive actions of the Iranian regime in the region caused it to go too far, as we see today,” he said.
+“The absence of a firm deterrent stance against Iranian behaviour is what led to the escalation we see today,” the ruler of the world’s top oil exporter told the wider Arab gathering.

 Saudi Arabia and the UAE, which have lobbied Washington to contain their foe, Shi’ite Muslim Iran, have said they want to avoid war after drone strikes on oil pumping stations in the kingdom and the sabotage of tankers off the UAE coast.